analogicus/lelo_tord_sky130A/README.md

 # How

-The circuit was designed and simulated using open source tools such as Xschem, Magic and ngspice, as well as the open source 130 nm process technology from Skywater and Google.
+The circuit was designed and simulated using open source tools such as Xschem, Magic and ngspice and cicsim, as well as the open source 130 nm process technology from Skywater and Google.

 # What